eegli/mfaws/readme.md

 ```

 ```
-Remove temporary short-time profiles from your credentials file.
+Remove short-time profiles from your credentials file.
 You'll be prompted to confirm the deletion

 Usage: mfaws clean [OPTIONS]

 Options:
       --short-term-suffix <SHORT_TERM_SUFFIX>
-          To identify the auto-generated short-term credential profile [default: short-term] --credentials-path <CREDENTIALS_PATH>
+          To identify the short-term credential profiles [default: short-term] --credentials-path <CREDENTIALS_PATH>
           Location of the AWS credentials file.
 Can be a relative path from your home directory or an absolute path to the file [env: AWS_SHARED_CREDENTIALS_FILE=] [default: .aws/credentials]
   -h, --help